~ goals, facts, maps, resources ~

 Some Exeter Blacks moved away to larger cities in search of jobs and safety in a community of relations (Boston, Belfast, Buffalo).
 Some were sent to live or grow up in the town “poor farm” (Freeman Wallace).
 Some bucked the odds and owned very successful businesses in town (Rufus & John G. Cutler, George Harris all at 125/127/129 Water Street).
 Some became famous Baptist preachers (Rev. Thomas Paul).
 The history is as full of casualites as it is of triumphs.

-The descendants of this community are spread far and wide today, but their ancestors are buried in the Exeter cemeteries in both marked and unmarked graves.
+The descendants of this community are spread far and wide today, as we can see in a recent genealogical reports via the Jude & Rhoda Hall Society page, but their ancestors are buried in the Exeter cemeteries in both marked and unmarked graves.

 Here are some resources I used to write the mysteries.
 I only touched on a few of the many people.
 So many questions remain.
 Have a look…